chaseluka/inventory-app/README.md

 This project serves as an inventory managment app for a fictional Video Game index website, that house various reatail information about video games, systems, and genres.

-The object of this object is to implement CRUD operations for games, systems, and genres.
+The objective is to implement CRUD operations for games, systems, and genres.
 Furthermore this implements the MVC architecual pattern.
 Lastly, it serves to practice using MongoDB as a backend with Express a framework to build a true full-stack application.

 Live View